Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 If no keyword is provided, the script will ask if you want to include all by-laws.

+The script will process both individual bylaw JSON files and files containing arrays of bylaws, tracking and reporting on:
+- Total source files processed
+- Total individual bylaws processed
+- Number of files containing multiple bylaws
+- Detailed validation statistics for all processed bylaws

 ### Bylaw Expiry Analyzer